dominikhaid/node-base-server/README.md

 # Node.js Express Server with Webpack

 This is our base node Express.js server.
 It comes with some advanced node modules.
-All other node modules will build on to of this server.
+All future packages will build on to of this server.
 If you start a new project this repository is you entrance point.
+Any of our node projects will be an extension and completely compatible to this.

 ## Included Modules